spoorthibhat/SU_CPSC_5200_19WQ/README.md

 _Late homework will not be accepted.
 You are responsible to make sure your assignment is submitted before the deadline.
 Late submissions will receive a zero.
 Individual extensions will only be given in extraordinary circumstances communicated with the professor before the deadline._

 Please follow the specific instructions and submission policy for each assignment.
 Your assignment may be submitted on paper to the instructor.
-In the case of an electronic submission, make sure that your submission is in Microsoft Word or PDF format (ZIP, text or image files are not accepted).
+In the case of an electronic submission, make sure that your submission is in Microsoft Word or PDF format (ZIP, text or image files are not accepted and get stripped out by the SU email system).
 Also submit a single document and make sure all your figures are included in your main document.
 You are responsible to make sure that your file is not corrupted and that it is readable by the instructor.
-All submissions must include your name.
+All submissions must include your name (and in the case of group submissions, names of all group members).

 ## Workload Expectation

 You are expected to keep up with the course material.
 This includes completion of the reading assignments that are posted in the lecture notes and / or schedule.
 Unless explicitly noted, you are responsible for all assigned material even if a topic was not covered during the lecture.

 This is a five-credit hour class, and consequently you are required to spend at least 10 hours per week outside of class to prepare for the course, study material, and work on homework assignments or project.

 ## Courtesy